 Just as students are transitioning from high school to college, parents too are transitioning from being directly involved in a child's education to a supportive role.
 This transition can be a learning process both for the student and the parent.

-How can parents support their student through this transition?
+How can parents/guardians support their student through this transition?

-- Encourage your child to register early during the process, especially if housing accommodations are requested.
+- Encourage your child to register early during the process, especially if housing accommodations are being requested.

-- Review documentation together so that she or he is comfortable articulating both the diagnosis and requests for accommodation.
+- Review documentation together so that your child is comfortable articulating both the diagnosis and requests for accommodation.
+It is important for a student to be able to advocate for themselves.

 - Once your son or daughter is on campus, keep in frequent contact and if possible, plan regular visits to campus.